Superman in film: Rewrites and production

 In the summer of 1997, Superman Lives entered pre-production, with an art department employed under production designer Rick Heinrichs.
 Burton hired Wesley Strick to rewrite Smith's script, which disappointed Smith, who commented:The studio was happy with what I was doing.
 Then Tim Burton got involved, and when he signed his pay-or-play deal, he turned around and said he wanted to do his version of Superman.
-So who is Warner Bros. going back to?
+So, who is Warner Bros. going back to?
 The guy who made Clerks, or the guy who made them half a billion dollars on Batman?When Strick read Smith's script, he was annoyed with the fact that "Superman was accompanied/shadowed by someone/something called the Eradicator".
 He also felt that "Brainiac's evil plot of launching a disk in space to block out the sun and make Superman powerless was reminiscent of an episode of The Simpsons, with Mr. Burns doing the Brainiac role".
 After reading The Death and Return of Superman, Strick was able to understand some of the elements of Smith's script.
-Strick's rewrite featured Superman as an existentialist, thinking of himself to be an outsider on Earth.
+Strick's rewrite featured Superman as an existentialist, thinking of himself as an outsider on Earth.
 Superman is threatened by Brainiac and Lex Luthor, who later amalgamate into "Lexiac", described by Strick as "a schizo/scary mega-villain".
 Superman is later resurrected by the power of 'K', a natural force representing the spirit of Krypton, as he defeats Lexiac.

 Art designer Sylvain Despretz claimed the art department was assigned to create something that had little or nothing to do with the Superman comic book, and also explained that Peters "would bring kids in, who would rate the drawings on the wall as if they were evaluating the toy possibilities.
 It was basically a toy show".
 Peters saw a cover of National Geographic, containing a picture of a skull, going to art department workers, telling them he wanted the design for Brainiac's spaceship to have the same image.
 Burton gave Despretz a concept drawing for Brainiac, which Despretz claims was "a cone with a round ball on top, and something that looked like an emaciated skull inside.
 Imagine you take Merlin's hat, and you stick a fish bowl on top, with a skull in it".
 Concept artist Rolf Mohr said in an interview that he designed a suit for the Eradicator for a planned scene in which it transforms into a flying vehicle.

 "We got the Kevin Smith script, but we were told not to read it, because they knew he wasn't going to stay on the movie.
 So we used Kevin Smith's script as a guide to the sets we might be doing, and we waited and waited for the new script to come in, but it never did".